demergent-labs/kybra/README.md

 #### Python 3.10.7

 It is highly recommended to install Python 3.10.7 using [pyenv](https://github.com/pyenv/pyenv).
-To do so, use the [pyenv installer](https://github.com/pyenv/pyenv-installer):
+To do so, use the [pyenv installer](https://github.com/pyenv/pyenv-installer) as shown below:

 ```bash
 # install pyenv